 Ca’ Pesaro | International Gallery of Modern Art

-The Ca’ Pesaro in Venice is monumental palace which houses museums of fine art and decorative arts, mostly known as the seat of the Galleria Internazionale di Arte Moderna (International Gallery of Modern Art).
+The Ca’ Pesaro in Venice is a monumental palace that houses museums of fine art and decorative arts, mostly known as the seat of the Galleria Internazionale di Arte Moderna (International Gallery of Modern Art).

 Overlooking the Grand Canal, the Ca’ Pesaro palace, once belonging to the Pesaro noble family from which it takes its name, was built in from 1659 to 1710 after a design by Baldassarre Longhena, one of the most renowned Venetian architects of the Baroque period.